ddinh0411/ROMSly/docs/Design.md

   - the name of the Menu Item
   - The quantity of the Menu Item

 - comboItem: This block allows for the creation of a combination of items (food and drink) to be added together into one item.
-To do so, this block takes in a variable number of menuItem blocks as inputs to group them into one single comboItem
+To do so, this block takes in inputs:
-  -
+  - a variable number of menuItem blocks to be grouped into a single comboItem

 - customerID: This block allows the user to provide a customer id for blocks like add_Order which require the id of the customer an action must be done for.
 This block takes in a single input, that being:
   - an integer representing the customer id